grymoire7/gman/help/gman/linux/en/gman1/gman-test.1.md

         *page*

 ## Options
+#### -b
+> This is a test for blockquotes.
+For this test we need a few long lines of text broken up a few different ways in the source.
+> This is a test for blockquotes.
+For this test we need a few long lines of
+> text broken up a few different ways in the source.

 #### -k *regex*, --apropos *regex*
 Start an http server for interactive browsing and launch the default browser if possible.